RedCircle Podcast Review: Pricing & Features in 2023

 RedCircle is a podcast hosting service that allows users to manage and track their analytics and access various features that can help promote and grow their podcasts.

-With a unique twist in advertising through its cross-promotion marketplace, this podcasting tool is a one-stop shop for everything from recording your podcast to marketing it and distributing it – all steps which are crucial to success.
+With a unique twist in advertising through its cross-promotion marketplace, this podcasting tool is a one-stop shop for everything from recording your podcast to marketing and distributing it – all steps crucial to success.

 With the ability to create unlimited podcasts with each plan, RedCircle gives users many features to help manage their accounts.

-The interface is very user-friendly, with all the features being easily accessible from the main dashboard.
+The interface is very user-friendly, with all the features easily accessible from the main dashboard.

 Whether you want to understand your audience and track your progress, get smarter as you go with built-in analytics, or track downloads by specific demographics, RedCircle has the features you need to succeed.

 Let’s dive deeper into some of these features.

 I mentioned that RedCircle allows you to profit from your podcast through an advertising model not commonly found on competing platforms.